Your first week

 Alternatives to a car/truck

-- Motorcycle permits are available.
+- Motorcycle/moped permits are available.
+If you purchase an annual commuter permit the motorcycle/moped permit is discounted.
 Contact Parking Services to inquire.

 - The campus has many bicycle parking areas for those who wish to bike to campus